How to write a narrative essay

 The best approach is to tell your vivid memories and experiences.
 You’re more likely to remember all the details of your own significant experiences.
 After all, they must be interesting enough for the readers now that you still remember them.

-For many students, narrative essays are the most difficult ones.
-As narrative essays require a great deal of creativity, effort, and linguistic knowledge, many students just sit and wait for inspiration to come.
+For many students, narrative essays are the most difficult ones because they require a great deal of creativity, effort, and linguistic knowledge.

 Before writing, understanding the nature of a narrative essay is essential.
 Unlike other types of essays, a narrative essay is where you express your feelings and experiences.